rakutenanalytics/ios-rakutenanalytics/README.md

 To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events", you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

-@subsection analytics-ui-interactions UI Interaction [Action connections](https://developer.apple.com/library/ios/recipes/xcode_help-IB_connections/chapters/CreatingAction.html) can be setup on controls such as buttons in order to track clicks on a control.
-Interactions with views such as swiping and scrolling can also be tracked by setting up a [Gesture Recognizer](https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizer_basics/GestureRecognizer_basics.html)
+@subsection analytics-ui-interactions UI Interaction The following code is an example that can be used to track button clicks.

-@code{.m}
+@code{.swift}
     /* Track Button Clicks
      * "pgn"    Page Name
      * "target" Element clicked